SVerseLab/Shadow-Dex-Contract/projects/farms-pools/README.md

-# Pancake Farms and Pools
+# ShadowSwap Farms and Pools

 ## Description

-This repo includes various contracts like MasterChef (CAKE farms), SmartChef (single-asset pool), and the CAKE token contract.
+This repo includes various contracts like ShadowChef (SHDW farms), ShadowPool, and the SHDW token contract.